elambu91/mac-initial-setup/README.md

 ## Important Notes

-- **Backup recommended**: While the script is designed to be safe, consider backing up your system before running
+- **USE AT YOUR OWN RISK**: While the script is designed to be safe, and you can see what is going to run in the script, use at your own risk.
+I am not responsible for where you run this.
 - **Sudo access**: Some operations may require administrator privileges
 - **Internet connection**: Required for downloading Homebrew and optional software
 - **Time required**: 10-30 minutes depending on selected software